symfony/symfony-docs/book/security.rst

 and password).
 The job of the authentication system is to match those credentials against some pool of users.
 So where does this list of users come from?

-In Symfony2, users can come from anywhere - a configuration file, a database table, a web service, or anything else you can dream up.
+In Symfony, users can come from anywhere - a configuration file, a database table, a web service, or anything else you can dream up.
 Anything that provides one or more users to the authentication system is known as a "user provider".
-Symfony2 comes standard with the two most common user providers: one that loads users from a configuration file and one that loads users from a database table.
+Symfony comes standard with the two most common user providers: one that loads users from a configuration file and one that loads users from a database table.